-In June 2011 we were invited to make a presentation to an East Timor Solidarity group.
-We took the opportunity to develop and present new ideas for a “middle way” solution to the impasse between the government of Timor Leste and the operator of the Greater Sunrise gas field, Woodside Energy.
+In June 2011 we were invited to make a public presentation on Timor Sea petroleum issues to an East Timor solidarity group.
+We decided to act on that invitation to develop and present new ideas for a “middle way” solution to the impasse between the government of Timor Leste and the operator of the Greater Sunrise gas field, Woodside Energy.

 The talk was titled “Fuelling the future of Timor-Leste” as summarised in the above embedded Slideshare document (It can be downloaded also as PDF on scribd, 13.9 MB).